devarshishah3/CiscoLive-Terraform-ACI-workshop/Terraform Workshop Guide.md

 A bridge domain is a L2 forwarding construct within the fabric, used to constrain broadcast and multicast traffic

 BD is a child object of a tenant.
-You will have to pass the tenant's (parents) DN (Distinguished Name)
+You will have to pass the tenant's (parents) DN (Distinguished Name) With vi:

+	vi main.tf

+Continue editing main.tf

 	resource "aci_bridge_domain" "bd1" {
   		tenant_dn          = "${aci_tenant.terraform_ten.id}"
   		relation_fv_rs_ctx = "${aci_vrf.vrf1.name}"
   		name               = "bd-{usernumber}" #input your usernumber
 	}
+To Save and close the file:
+press ESC

+	:wq

 On the console

 	terraform plan -parallelism=1